 The unemployment rate of married men (uemrat) is defined as the number of the unemployed per 1000 married men.
 According to BLS, the rate declined only in 2005 and 2006, followed by a substantial increase afterward.
 Such trend is consistent with the claim by the National Bureau of Economic Research (NBER), that the United States has entered a new round of recession from December of 2007, before which the economic environment showed a slight improvement.
 Comparatively speaking, the fluctuation of uemrat is not significantly obvious, mainly because men without a job are less likely to get married, therefore not included in the statistics.

-Figure 3 puts divrat and the proportion of high-educated women in marriage.
+Figure 3 puts?? divrat and the proportion of high-educated women in marriage.
 From the figure, these two variables have consentaneous trend, of which the eduhig increases faster, doubled in ten years.

 Fig.3 Adjusted divorce rate and proportion of high-educated women employed